Haruna Ilerika: Career

 Ilerika played for the Nigeria national football team between 1971 and 1976 and spent his entire career with Stationery Stores in Lagos.

-He joined Stationery Stores FC in 1971 after a brief stint with the defunct Metal Construction Football Club (Apapa) after having led the Zumratul-Islamiya Grammar School, Surulere to victory in the 1970 Principals' Cup Football competition for secondary schools in Lagos State.
+He joined Stationery Stores FC in 1971 after a brief stint with the defunct Metal Construction Football Club (Apapa).
+Metal Construction FC had signed him on after he led the Zumratul-Islamiya Grammar School, Surulere to victory in the 1970 Principals' Cup Football competition for secondary schools in Lagos State.

 Nicknamed the "Master Dribbler", Ilerika wore the number 9 jersey while on the national team.
 His last game was in the final of the 1981 Cup Winners Cup where Stores lost to Cameroun's Union Douala 2-1 on aggregate.
 Chief Ilerika then moved on to the team's technical bench.
 At the time of his death, he was the Lagos State Football Association Vice-Chairman.

-He died on 4 December 2008 at 59 aged.
+He died on 4 December 2008 at the age of 59.